bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Troubleshooting.rst

-If this solves your problems, set the parameter ``offline`` in the config file :file:`/etc/bareos/mtx-changer.conf` to "1".
+If this solves your problems, set the parameter :strong:`offline` in the config file :file:`/etc/bareos/mtx-changer.conf` to "1".

 Restore
 -------